 Skip to content

-Stop Building Toy Pipelines: The 2026 Data Engineering Portfolio Guide (with Code)
+Stop Building Toy Pipelines: The 2026 Data Engineering Portfolio Guide

+Most data engineering portfolios look exactly the same.
 A GitHub repo with a Jupyter notebook, a README.md that promises an "end-to-end data pipeline," and a DAG that reads a static CSV from a local folder and prints the row count.
+Hiring managers see hundreds of these.
+They pass on all of them.
+The hiring gap is technical credibility — and here is how you close it.

 The Problem: The Unstructured AI Data Mess

 Every company wants to use AI.
-But they're stuck on one massive problem: Their data is a complete mess.
+But they're stuck on one massive problem: their data is a complete mess.

 If you want a portfolio project that guarantees an interview, build the pipeline that solves this problem.
 We are going to build a production-style architecture using PySpark, dbt, and Apache Airflow to transform 5,000,000 rows of raw, chaotic customer feedback into structured, AI-ready data.